bgd-labs/aave-proposals-v3/src/20231207_AaveV3Ethereum_TokenLogicKarpatkeyServiceProviderPartnership/TokenLogicKarpatkeyServiceProviderPartnership.md

 ## Simple Summary

-This ARFC is to onboard TokenLogic & karpatkey to provide financial services to the Aave DAO for an initial period of 180 days, with a combined budget of 400k GHO.
+This AIP onboards TokenLogic & karpatkey to provide financial services to the Aave DAO for an initial period of 180 days, with a combined budget of 400k GHO.

 # Motivation